ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

 Running a basic TensorFlow example
 ======================================

-To quickly validate your TensorFlow environment, let's run a basic TensorFlow example.
+Run a basic TensorFlow example to test your TensorFlow environment.

-The MNIST dataset is a collection of handwritten digits that may be used to train a Convolutional Neural Network (CNN) for handwriting recognition.
+The MNIST dataset is a collection of handwritten digits that may be used to train a convolutional neural network (CNN) for handwriting recognition.
 This dataset is included with your TensorFlow installation.

 Run the following sample code to load the MNIST dataset, then train and evaluate it.